Scholars from India and Bangladesh are currently studying for MSc courses in the School of Science and Technology.

 During an informal event on Thursday, 4th November 2021, the School's Associate Dean for Postgraduate Education and Satisfaction, Dr Tatyana Micic, welcomed the scholars and thanked them for their resilience and commitment in what were uncertain circumstances over summer before arrival in London, owing to the pandemic.

 “We received a large number of applications and the six scholars were selected through a rigorous selection process.
 These young women will have an opportunity to study at City to enable their professional development and personal growth.”

 Dr Micic also thanked City’s International Office for its support during the application and selection process.
-She confirmed that SMCSE bid for the 2022/23 round of funding from British Council was successful and that the School will invite applications for another round of Women in STEM British Council MSc scholarships.
+She confirmed that the School's bid for the 2022/23 round of funding from British Council was successful and that the School will invite applications for another round of Women in STEM British Council MSc scholarships.

-SMCSE Dean, Professor Rajkumar Roy, also welcomed the scholars and encouraged them to seize the opportunity that scholarships offer to transform their future careers.
+Dean of the School of Science and Technology, Professor Rajkumar Roy, also welcomed the scholars and encouraged them to seize the opportunity that scholarships offer to transform their future careers.

-Others attending the event were MSc Programme Director, Dr Jafar Alzaili; SMCSE’s Associate Dean for International Partnerships, Dr Peter Popov; Ms Noomi Weinberg from the International Office; SMCSE’s Programme Office Manager, Ms Qin Zhan; and Mr David Mallo-Ferrer from the Programmes Office.
+Others attending the event were MSc Programme Director, Dr Jafar Alzaili; Associate Dean for International Partnerships, Dr Peter Popov; Ms Noomi Weinberg from the International Office; Programme Office Manager, Ms Qin Zhan; and Mr David Mallo-Ferrer from the Programmes Office.

 City’s new Women in STEM scholars received their undergraduate degrees from the University of Dhaka, University of Mumbai, Amity University Noida, Mahatma Gandhi University, Mawlana Bhashani Science and Technology University and Bangladesh North-South University.